-A wireframe and a spec sheet will help you to be prepared for the next stages.
+Professional tips to build efficient wireframes and a spec sheet will help you prepare for the next stages.
 When you build a wireframe and also have a spec sheet prepared, you are pretty concerned about the quality of the app.
 The difference between an idea and a completed app is the execution of the concept, and by building a wireframe and in addition to that a spec sheet, you have taken the necessary first steps towards executing the idea into the app design idea.

 Once you have the specs and the wireframe in your hand, the next step is to build a prototype.
 Building a prototype is to create a skeleton of the app, which will help test your hypothesis and get valuable feedback.

 Using tools like Marvel or Invision, it is easy to convert mockups and prototypes; on the other hand, coding the prototype can be done using languages like Java and Swift.
 The prototype stage is unavoidable for dedicated and more prominent apps where multiple large teams are working on a project.
 The most important thing to consider while going for a prototype is to get early validation of the app idea.
 On experimenting with the prototype, you will find out that there are issues with the app’s wireframe, the spec sheet, or even the plan itself.

 Hence, a prototype can help you identify issues before you have invested a significant amount of money in building the app.
 This is when the designers are entrusted with the task of building a prototype first while also signifying the role of UI & UX design in app development.

 This is the phase most people associate with the actual process of design.
 The idea here is to build a visually appealing appearance of the app and build a more consistent and identifiable visual language throughout the app.
 The designers strive to convey the brand’s story through design.